alpaka-group/llama/docs/pages/proxyreferences.rst

 -------------------------

 By handing out references to access contained objects, LLAMA views are similar to standard C++ containers.
-For references to whole records, LLAMA views hand out virtual records.
+For references to whole records, LLAMA views hand out record references.
-Although a virtual record models a reference to a struct (= record) in memory, this struct is not physically manifested in memory.
+Although a record reference models a reference to a struct (= record) in memory, this struct is not physically manifested in memory.
 This allows mappings the freedom to arbitrarily arrange how the data for a struct is stored.
-A virtual record in LLAMA is thus conceptually a proxy reference.
+A record reference in LLAMA is thus a proxy reference.
 An exception is however made for read/write access in the current API, which is governed by the :cpp:`load()` and :cpp:`store()` member functions.
 We might change this in the future.

 .. code-block:: C++

     auto view = llama::allocView(...);
-    auto vr = view(1, 2, 3); // vr is a VirtualRecord, a proxy reference
+    auto rr = view(1, 2, 3); // vr is a RecordRef, a proxy reference
-    Pixel p = vr.load(); // read access
+    Pixel p = rr.load(); // read access
-    vr.store(p);         // write access
+    rr.store(p);         // write access

 Similarly, some mappings choose a different in-memory representation for the field types in the leaves of the record dimension.
 Examples are the :cpp:`Bytesplit`, :cpp:`ChangeType`, :cpp:`BitPackedIntSoa` or  :cpp:`BitPackedFloatSoa` mappings.